-In areas of the state where there is not a Waiver Agency and the WPCS provider is working with the participant to prepare the person-centered POT, the Non-Profit Organizations, Personal Care Agencies, Employment Agencies, Home Health Agencies, and Non-Profit Agencies providing WPCS must submit a POT to DHCS for prior authorization or approval of WPCS.
+In areas of the state where there is not a Waiver Agency and the WPCS provider is working with the participant to prepare the person-centered POT, the Non-Profit Organizations, Personal Care Agencies, Employment Agencies, Home Health Agencies, and Non- Profit Agencies providing WPCS must submit a POT to DHCS for prior authorization or approval of WPCS.
 The POT must be signed by the participant and/or legal representative/legally responsible adult, a representative of the agency submitting the POT and the waiver participant's current primary care physician.

 Prior to rending any WPCS services under the HCBA waiver, the provider must be enrolled as an IHSS provider in compliance with state and federal law.
-Any services provided prior to the provider's enrollment as a WPCS provider as required by state and federal law are not eligible for payment under the HCBA Waiver.
+Any services provided prior to the provider's enrollment as an IHSS provider as required by state and federal law are not eligible